Our promise to learners

 Learners can expect the Service will:

-- Provide impartial, personalised and constructive pre-course, on course and progression guidance.
-The Service is committed to ensuring a truly fair and transparent approach to assessment, advice and guidance
+- Provide impartial, personalised and constructive pre-course, on course and progression information, advice and guidance.

 - Employ a “right learner, right course, right support” attitude